KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-5. Typo: Found 'Magic Mirror' in file `sheetFetcher.js`: Replace it with `MagicMirror²`.
+6. Typo: Found 'Magic Mirror' in file `sheetFetcher.js`: Replace it with `MagicMirror²`.
+7. Recommendation: Found 'axios' in file `sheetFetcher.js`: Replace it with built-in fetch.
-6. Typo: Found 'Magic Mirror' in file `MMM-FF-cht-sh.css`: Replace it with `MagicMirror²`.
+8. Typo: Found 'Magic Mirror' in file `MMM-FF-cht-sh.css`: Replace it with `MagicMirror²`.
-7. Typo: Found 'Magic Mirror' in file `MMM-FF-cht-sh.scss`: Replace it with `MagicMirror²`.
+9. Typo: Found 'Magic Mirror' in file `MMM-FF-cht-sh.scss`: Replace it with `MagicMirror²`.

 ## [MMM-FF-code-injector by shin10](https://github.com/shin10/MMM-FF-code-injector)